Costco Kirkland Signature Ginger Cookies Review

 Convenience

-The cookies freeze really well, you can either freeze them in the plastic container they come in or put them in a Ziploc bag.
-To make ginger cookies from scratch it can be time and labor intensive.
+The cookies freeze well, you can either freeze them in the plastic container they come in or put them in a Ziploc bag.
+Making ginger cookies from scratch can be time and labor-intensive.

-It can be also be hard for some to achieve a really delicious tasting ginger cookie.
-Can anyone else relate to getting their Grandma’s famous ginger cookie recipe and not being able to replicate it?
+It can also be hard for some to achieve a delicious-tasting ginger cookie.

 Nutrition